quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 The ability to solve a problem is a combination of domain knowledge and technical expertise -- domain knowledge to envision a feasible solution, and technical expertise to make that vision a reality.

+As a rule of thumb, if your desired outcome seems magical, then you probably don't (yet) have the ability to realize it.

 Persistence has a more emotional root, e.g. doing something you love or fixing something that angers you.
 The greater the variety and strength of emotional connection you have with a problem, the easier it will be to stay motivated and persistent.

 <h4><b>Start with the problem, not the model.</b></h4>